inosmeet/inosmeet.github.io/content/posts/final.md

 ### Project Overview
 Over the course of GSoC 2024, my project aimed to enhance the `cve-bin-tool` by improving its product mapping capabilities to reduce false positives.
 Initially, the tool relied on explicit, pre-defined mappings between binary signatures and a list of CPE identifiers.
-While effective, this approach required frequent updates as vulnerabilities evolved and was less effective when handling arbitrary product names from component lists like Rust's `Cargo.lock` files.
-My project focused on addressing this limitation by implementing a more robust and flexible mapping system compatible with the existing structure of the tool.
-This new system reduces the need for constant updates and improves the accuracy of vulnerability detection, particularly in handling varied and previously unsupported product names.
-The changes introduced integrate seamlessly with the current implementation, requiring minimal adjustments and preserving the integrity of the tool's overall architecture.
+However, this approach had significant limitations.
+As vulnerabilities evolved and new components emerged, maintaining these mappings required frequent updates, and the tool struggled with arbitrary product names, such as those found in Rust's `Cargo.lock` files.

+To address these issues, my project focused on implementing a more robust and flexible mapping system that integrates seamlessly with the tool's existing structure.
+This new system leverages the
+`purl2cpe` database to handle varied and previously unsupported product names more effectively.
+By utilizing the `purl2cpe` database, the system reduces the need for constant updates and improves the accuracy of vulnerability detection.

+### What is purl2cpe ?
+The purl2cpe is a database that contains relations between CPEs (Common Product Enumerator) and PURLs (Package URL).
+PURL is an open specification that standardizes identification and location of software packages/versions in their respective repositories.

+While CPEs provide a precise identification for components and versions, they do not provide an easy way to connect these vulnerable component versions with their respective Open Source repositories.
+These connections must be made available by human curation.

+purl2cpe makes it easy for anyone to monitor the packages they use for known vulnerabilities.

 ### Why We Needed the Mismatch Database
 To further reduce false positives, especially in cases where `purl2cpe` does not find a match, we developed the mismatch database.
 Previously, when no match was found, the tool would revert to searching